ukparliament/procedure-parsing/public/comments/equals_step.rb.md

 ... tainting the roads off the bridge as closed if the bridge is closed.

           update_route_hash( route_id, nil, 'UNTRAVERSABLE', nil, nil, nil )
-Otherwise, if neither inbound route to the source step has a status of 'UNTRAVERSABLE' ...
+Otherwise, neither inbound route to the source step has a status of 'UNTRAVERSABLE' ...

         else
 ... if the actualisation count of the first inbound route is equal to the actualisation count of the second inbound route ...